-Steak Marinade that’s flavorful, easy and perfect for outdoor or indoor grilling any time of year on ANY cut of beef!
+Steak Marinade that is flavorful, easy and perfect for outdoor or indoor grilling any time of year on ANY cut of beef!
+Better than bottled!

 This Steak Marinade is nice because you don’t have to use up a ton of dishes to make it.
 Sealing the steak in an airtight container full of marinade keeps the steak moist and lets the flavor infuse itself into the meat.
 All you have to do is mix together your ingredients, pour them onto the steak, seal it up and leave it in the fridge until you’re ready to cook.
 You can also use this marinade for many different cuts of beef.
 Just let your tummy lead the way.

 This recipe is so easy that you’ll think you missed a step, but trust me, you haven’t.
 You’ll end up with great steak every time and you will have next to nothing to clean up after.

 - Combine all ingredients into a Ziploc bag and mix well.

 - Pour the sauce over your steaks in a small bowl and cover it or put the steaks into the bag.

 - Seal tightly and leave them marinating in the fridge for 8 hours.